ddc/ddcLog/README.md

 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A//actions-badge.atrox.dev/ddc/ddcLogs/badge?ref=main&style=plastic&label=build&logo=none)](https://actions-badge.atrox.dev/ddc/ddcLogs/goto?ref=main)

 # Logs
-+ Parameters for all classes are declared as OPTIONAL falling back to [.env](./ddcLogs/.env.example) file variables
++ Parameters for all classes are declared as OPTIONAL
-+ Default settings can be checked here: [settings.py](ddcLogs/settings.py)
++ If any [.env](./ddcLogs/.env.example) variable is omitted, it falls back to default values here: [settings.py](ddcLogs/settings.py)
++ Timezone parameter can also accept `localtime`, default to `UTC`
+  + This parameter is only to display the timezone datetime inside the log file
+  + For timed rotation, only UTC and localtime are supported, meaning it will rotate at UTC or localtime
+    + env variable to change between UTC and localtime is `LOG_ROLL_OVER_AT_UTC` and default to True